The Thackray family

 More enlightened policies and the introduction of state support in the early twentieth century meant that workhouses were no longer needed, and in 1925 the Leeds Union Workhouse infirmary was renamed St James’s Hospital.
 By 1945, the rest of the workhouse had merged with the hospital and it became part of the NHS in 1948.

 By the 1990s, the old Leeds Union Workhouse building was considered unfit for modern medicine.
 As a listed building, it could not be demolished and Parliament gave permission for it to house the Thackray Medical Museum, which opened in 1997.

 Bringing the museum into the 21st Century

-The museum will shortly be moving into an exciting period of redevelopment.
-From 1st May 2019, the museum galleries, café and gift shop will temporarily close as we begin our £4m refurbishment.
+The museum has moved into an exciting period of redevelopment.
+From 1st May 2019, the museum galleries, café and gift shop temporarily closed for a £4m refurbishment.